coreyhulse/pinball_tournament_machine_notes/README.md

 * For headers, please use four hashes: `####` - this will keep the formatting clean when loading on MatchPlay.events
 * Use bullets where possible as opposed to long-winded text blocks
 * Use tables to organize any kind of Machine Settings / Switches; bulleted lists are also acceptable
+* Use [markdownlint](https://github.com/DavidAnson/markdownlint/tree/main) to prevent formatting inconsistencies.
+* A `.markdownlint.json` file is included to customize these rules:
+  * MD003 Always use ATX-style headings (`####`).
+  * MD013 Line length linting rules are ignored.
+  * MD041 Initial heading rules are ignored.
+Some files lack an initial heading and just have content of "None".
+Files that do have content should start with a level 4 heading (`####`).
+Level 4 is used since this content is imported into Match Play Events with additional headers above it.

 ## What is OPDB?